nikolajo/ci-push/README.md

 Two types of plugins are required to use ci-push.
 One plugin ( called hook in this section ) is needed for the VCS system and another plugin is needed for the CI systen.<br/>
 <br/>
 <b>Developing a VCS hook</b><br/>
 To develop a hook for the VCS system it is necessary to use and understand the VCS systems hook mechanism.
-For Git hooks are created as script files that are put in a specific place in the Git repository.
-For other VCS systems this may be different.<br/>
+Git hooks are created as script files that are put in a specific place in the Git repository.
+In other VCSs this may be different.<br/>
 <br/>
 The Push Server has 3 interfaces that a VCS hook can use:
 - The file interface